What is it?

-#March4Women 2018 is a march and rally in London on Sunday 4th March to celebrate International Women’s Day and 100 years since women in the UK first gained the right to vote.
+#March4Women 2018 was a march and rally in London on Sunday 4th March to celebrate International Women’s Day and 100 years since women in the UK first gained the right to vote.

-#March4Women 2018 is calling for an end to gender-based discrimination and violence in workplaces all around the world.
+#March4Women 2018 called for an end to gender-based discrimination and violence in workplaces all around the world.

-#March4Women is being organised by CARE with the support of some key collaborators.
+#March4Women is organised by CARE with the support of some key collaborators.

-We are also grateful to the many celebrities and activists who will be joining us on the day and giving their time and support to #March4Women.
+We are also grateful to the many celebrities and activists who joined us on the day and gave their time and support to #March4Women.

 Is it only for women?

-No, we want people of all genders to come!
-We are marching for gender equality and our speakers will talk about what people of all genders – including men and boys – can do to help make a more equal world.
+No, we encourage people of all genders to join us to #March4Women!
+We are marching for gender equality and our speakers at the event talk about what people of all genders – including men and boys – can do to help make a more equal world.

 Why are men invited?